 Create an environment that connects employees to the organization’s mission and that makes them feel comfortable.
 To reinforce the importance of focusing on strategy and vision, reward success.
 Develop some creative positive and negative consequences for achieving or not achieving the strategy.
 The rewards may be big or small, as long as they lift the strategy above the day-to-day so people make it a priority.

-Implementing your plan includes several different pieces.
-Implementing a plan can sometimes feel like it needs another plan of its own.
-But you don’t need to go to that extent because I’ve done it for you!
+Implementing your plan includes several different pieces and can sometimes feel like it needs another plan of its own.
+But you don’t need to go to that extent.
 Use the steps below as your base implementation plan.
 Modify it to make it your own timeline and fit your organization’s culture and structure.
-What follows is a set of comprehensive implementation steps:

 - Finalize your strategic plan after obtaining input from all invested parties.